fernandezfran/galpynostatic/docs/source/index.rst

    :alt: doi

-**galpynostatic** is a Python package with a physics-based heuristic model to predict the optimal electrode particle size for a fast-charging of lithium-ion batteries.
+**galpynostatic** is a Python package with physics-based models to predict optimal conditions for fast-charging lithium-ion batteries

 Requirements